jamesm62/sudokumaster/README.md

 # Sudoku Master
 ## Setup
 1) Download files.
 You can make a folder and clone the project or download and extract the zip.
 2) In cmd, navigate to the folder with the files.
-It should be called "sudokusolver".
 3) Type `gradlew run` to start the web server
 4) Visit `localhost:8000` on your web browser. press enter or ctrl+c to terminate the server.
 ## Use